hchiam/code-explorer/README.md

 7. BONUS: get different ways to make combos:
    - sequence functions (doSomething(); doSomethingElseAfter();)
    - within/chained functions, conceptually includes "=" (doSomethingAfter(doSomethingFirst()))
+8. ask/suggest before trying (for security)
-8. BONUS: try combos/single actions:
+9. BONUS: try combos/single actions:
    - with delay between things tried
    - in either codepen or new sandboxed browser instances (for safety and to isolate variables)
-9. BONUS: get and store results and results frequencies for what tried:
+10. BONUS: get and store results and results frequencies for what tried:
     - how use this to check if achieved goal?
-10. report findings from results of actions tried
+11. report/show findings from results of actions tried (variable value + UI, which may be in a CodePen if possible)

 #### Stepping back